What is Siloing?

 Benefits of Siloing

 Silos convey topic relevance, depth, and expertise to search engines.
-This technique emphasizes expertise to your site by spotlighting the central topics of your site in a hierarchy-based system.
-It regularly results in notable traffic increases for primary pages.
+This technique emphasizes expertise in your site by spotlighting the central topics of your site in a hierarchy-based system.
+It regularly results in notable traffic increases for primary pages based on how you properly share information.

 How to Silo Your Website